-The MS in Dietetics builds on the core of the Outcomes Performance Management Certificate Program, which is designed for baccalaureate degree health professionals who wish to enhance their knowledge of the theories, models and methods that are used to improve health care.
+The MS in Dietetics builds on the core of the Outcomes Performance Management Certificate Program, which is designed for health professionals who wish to enhance their knowledge of the theories, models and methods that are used to improve health care.
 Students will gain an understanding of national and local perspectives on quality and health care policy issues.
 They will also acquire the skills to apply various methods and processes of performance improvements.
 Students will learn to redesign health care processes, use information technology, develop effective health care teams, coordinate care, and enact performance and outcome measurements.

 Completion of a basic statistics course is required.

 If completed in conjunction with Loyola’s Dietetic Internship, it is anticipated that both the internship and master’s degree can be completed in 22 months.
 If completed as a registered dietitian, it is anticipated that the master’s could be completed in one to two years.

 In order to complete the MS in Dietetics, the following courses are required.
 They include the 13 credits of the Loyola Dietetic Internship.
 If the student is a registered dietitian, some credits may not be required based other graduate level courses completed at an accredited college or university which may be transferred in and applied to the Loyola MS in Dietetics.
 This review and transfer of credits is based on review of the program director and approval of the Loyola Graduate School.

 |Core Courses||Semester Hours|

 |Theory and Research in Dietetic Practice (FONU 503)||3|